Caroline Bridgeman, Viscountess Bridgeman

 Caroline Beatrix Bridgeman, Viscountess Bridgeman, DBE, JP (née Parker; 30 June 1873 – 26 December 1961) was an English aristocrat, political activist, and churchwoman.

 Life

-Born to Hon.
-Cecil Thomas Parker, son of the 6th Earl of Macclesfield, and Rosamond Esther Harriet Longley, daughter of Archbishop of Canterbury Charles Thomas Longley, she married the 1st Viscount Bridgeman (1864-1935) on 30 April 1895 in Eccleston, Chester, England.
-As a result of her marriage, she was styled as Viscountess Bridgeman on 18 June 1929.
+She was born to Hon.
+Cecil Thomas Parker, son of the 6th Earl of Macclesfield, and Rosamond Esther Harriet Longley, daughter of Archbishop of Canterbury Charles Thomas Longley.
+She married the 1st Viscount Bridgeman on 30 April 1895 in Eccleston, Chester, England.

+She was involved in politics, working with the Tariff Reform League Women's Association and becoming the first chairwoman of the National Union of Conservative and Unionist Organisations.

-She was invested as a Dame Commander of the Order of the British Empire (DBE) in 1924, after which she was also known as Dame Caroline Bridgeman.
+She was appointed a Dame Commander of the Order of the British Empire (DBE) in 1924, after which she was also known as Dame Caroline Bridgeman.
+When her husband became the first Viscount Bridgeman on June 18, 1929, she was styled as Viscountess Bridgeman.

 Bridgeman held the office Justice of Peace (JP) and was a governor of the BBC between 1935 and 1939.
+She was also Vice-Chairman of the House of Laity, Church Assembly.

-She died on 26 December 1961 of undisclosed causes, aged 88.
+She died on 26 December 1961, aged 88.